soinajerry/LightNap/docs/getting-started.md

 #### ApplicationSettings

 - **ApplicationSettings.AutomaticallyApplyEfMigrations**: `true` to automatically apply Entity Framework migrations.
-  If this is set to false, EF migrations must be manually applied
+  If this is set to false, EF migrations must be manually applied.
+- **ApplicationSettings.LogOutInactiveDeviceDays**: The number of days of inactivity (no contact) before a device is logged out.
 - **ApplicationSettings.RequireTwoFactorForNewUsers**: `true` to require two-factor email authentication for new users.
   It does not change existing users.
 - **ApplicationSettings.SiteUrlRootForEmails**: The root URL used in emails.
 This should be the base URL where the Angular app